What are the seminary’s plans for The Westwood Tract?

 Instead of new apartments, could we instead fix historical housing in the area and place students there?

 One great advantage of the plan our board of trustees has approved is that we achieve much needed replacement student housing by using the land as a resource to provide the funding to achieve that housing.
 By contributing only 15 acres of vacant land to the project, we will get new housing for our students, plus an income stream to help subsidize their rent in that new housing.
 Renovating older homes would have required an up-front source of funding that is not currently available.
 Yes, we did consider simply selling the land to raise money for new student housing.
-Such a sale, however, would have put that land into the hands of a developer who could and probably would have built at a density four times greater than what we have planned.
+Such a sale, however, would have put that land into the hands of a developer who could and probably would have built at a density 70-percent greater than what we have planned.

 Could students be housed on the historic quad campus instead?